 • Do not clean sun-heated surfaces (above 40 °C) to avoid rapid drying which may lead to stain formation.

-The cleaning operation must be followed by a through rinse with clean water to ensure the removal of all remnants of the cleansing agent.
+The cleaning operation of ACP sheets must be followed by a thorough rinse with clean water to ensure the removal of all remnants of the cleansing agent.
 A final wipe down by means of a sponge, leather or wiper is necessary to avoid water stains.

-After project completion, construction soils including concrete or mortar etc., should be removed as quickly as possible.
-In most cases, following suggested frequency would be required to keep the lacquered coated surface clean as good as it can remain.
+After project completion, construction soils including concrete or mortar etc. should be removed as quickly as possible.
+In most cases, the following suggested frequency would be required to keep the lacquered coated surface clean as good as it can remain.

 ||Frequency of Cleaning

 |Low rainfall and/or coastal area